A Reunion of Classes, Families and Friends

 The alluring smells of barbeque, fried fish, hotdogs and hamburgers filled the air.
 Cold drinks were available for consumption because the southern heat was intense as usual.
 The association with family, old high school friends and neighbors, made the heat tolerable.
 The uninvited guests for this event were the flies, mosquitoes and other small flying creatures.
 Even they became tolerable after sharing laughter, hugs and kisses with family and friends.
 The cookout in the park of downtown Mullins was a tremendous success as well.

 Randolph Ellerby and Others Remind Us of the Racial Division Within Mullins, South Carolina During the late 60'sClick thumbnail to view full-size

 Are We A World Divided by Racism?
 What are the Solutions?

-The History of Those Who Fought for the Human Rights of Mullins' Black Citizen
+The History of Black Citizens Who Fought for Human Rights in Racially Divided Mullins, South Carolina

 Later, that evening at our sister's home in North Carolina, we prepared an appetizing, candlelit dinner that consisted of cold slaw, fried fish, fresh corn on the cob, sweet tea and chocolate cake for dessert.
-After the food was blessed, Randolph quietly sat at the head of his dinner.
+After the food was blessed, Randolph quietly sat at the head of his dinner table.
 He had thoroughly enjoyed his delicious dinner but the intensity of his eyes, revealed memories that had to be disclosed.
 Our hometown of Mullins, South Carolina had lingering memories of painful experiences that now Bishop Randolph Ellerby, more than forty five years later never forgot.
 "The town was made different but it took some bloodshed," he stated.
-Randolph, gave a spine tingling description in the video entitled, Historical Revelations Concerning A Fight for Legal Right Within Our Hometown of Mullins, South Carolina that appears in this segment.
+Randolph, gave a spine tingling description in the video entitled, Historical Revelations Concerning A Fight for Legal Rights Within Our Hometown of Mullins, South Carolina that appears within the video of this segment.
 His personal experience is unforgettable and inspirational.